larissa0898/handwritten_digit_recognition/README.md

 - [References](#references)

 ## Installation:
-Download all the files on this GitHub repository.
-With `pip install -r requirements.txt` all relevant libraries are installed.

-## Usage:
 To To get started, follow these steps:

 1. Ensure you have Python installed.
 This project is compatible with Python Python 3.9.5 and above.